htdbui/SQL4DS/Chapter4_s1.md

 ![Figure 4.4](Fotos/Chapter4/Fig_4.4.png)
 <figcaption></figcaption>

-- I included "Sunday" in the OR statement, even though our farmer's markets currently occur on Wednesday evenings and Saturday mornings.
-I named the field "weekend_flag" instead of "saturday_flag" to account for potential future markets on Sundays.
-This way, the CASE statement will still correctly flag it as a weekend market if the schedule changes.
-This approach ensures the field name accurately reflects its purpose and prepares for future changes with minimal additional computation.

 # Grouping or Binning Continuous Values Using CASE

-- In Chapter 3, we filtered customer purchases over $50 using the WHERE clause.
-To return all rows and indicate whether the cost was over $50, we can use this query:
+- In Chapter 3, we filtered customer purchases over $50 using the `WHERE` clause.
+- To return all rows and indicate whether the cost was over $50, we can use this query:

 ```sql
 SELECT
     market_date,